-Joe Patrice: You see I was going to hold restructuring, you are right though, that — but that one is going to stay consistent throughout it.
+Joe Patrice: You see I was going to hold restructuring, you are right though, but that one is going to stay consistent throughout it.
 There is a lot of money everywhere at the beginning and then like 18 months in a lot of that’s filtered through the system and then is the bankruptcy people’s time to shine, because they are now the only ones still making money, because everyone has bought who they want to buy and now they are good till this turns around.
-The white collar has decided that we are not going to punish people because why would we punish rich people, so they have all shut down, regulators have now been taken over by lobbyists so they have shut down and now we are back to just bankruptcy.
+The white collar has decided that we are not going to punish people because why would we punish rich people?
+So they have all shut down, regulators have now been taken over by lobbyists so they have shut down, and now we are back to just bankruptcy.

 So like your class that you have to fire in 2009 was hired in 2007 and so the overabundance of just people doesn’t hit you all at once.
 It hits you because you have made these commitments to these classes years and years before that now when they show up in the middle of a recession when only bankruptcy is making money, there is no work for them.

 If BigLaw had a kind of smarter hiring model, they wouldn’t constantly have this problem, but they are all — but BigLaw is almost always going to have the problem of hiring people two years out who then show up to work when there is no work during the teeth of a slowdown or a recession.

 Elie Mystal: And I think — and that’s what I am saying.
 So I noticed the flatness of the hiring as like a potential sign that BigLaw isn’t going to wreck itself quite as hard as it did in 2009.
 Look, there is still going to be some pain, people are still going to be laid off, salaries and bonuses are going to be flat, if not go down, like there is always going to be some pain, but last time redirected the careers of a generation of lawyers.
 The hope is that next time won’t.